School of Education Certification

 ACTFL

-For candidates pursuing a world language endorsement, content testing requires both the Designated World Language West-E (code in table below), as well as the oral proficiency and written proficiency ACTFL tests.
+For candidates pursuing either a world language endorsement or the Bilingual Education endorsement, content testing requires both the Designated World Language West-E or Bilingual Education West-E (test codes in the table below), as well as the oral proficiency and written proficiency ACTFL tests.
 For more information on ACTFL testing, please visit the Modern Languages website here:

 https://www.ewu.edu/cahss/hamll/modern-languages-literatures/